LoopKit/loopdocs/docs/faqs/omnipod-faqs.md

 Yes.

-## Which pods will work with Loop?
+## Which pods work with Loop?

-You can use some Omnipod pumps with Loop.
+You can use some Omnipod pods with Loop.
 You do not need the Omnipod Personal Diabetes Manager (PDM), just the pod supplies.
 Your insurance or pharmacy coverage may cover some of the cost.

 Check your app version by tapping on Loop settings and reading it from the top of the screen.

+* Version 2.3 or newer supports Omnipod Eros and DASH pumps (and some older Medtronic pumps)
 * Version 2.2.x or earlier supports Omnipod Eros pumps (and some older Medtronic pumps)
-* Version 2.3 or later supports Omnipod Eros and DASH pumps (and some older Medtronic pumps)

 DASH pumps do not require a RileyLink compatible device.